cloudflare/workers-docs/content/tutorials/transforming-apps-using-htmlrewriter/_index.md

 We can expand on this simple translation functionality to provide country-specific translations, based on the incoming request's header: because every Workers application is served from Cloudflare's edge network, every Workers request will contain a `CF-IPCounty` header, representing the [ISO 3166] country code of the user.
 By taking this header and passing it into our `ElementHandler`, we can retrieve a translated string in our user's home language, provided that it's defined in `strings`.

 To implement this, we'll update the `strings` object, adding a second layer of key-value pairs, and allowing strings to be looked up in the format `strings[country][key]`.
-In addition, we'll pass the `country` into our `ElementHandler`, so that it can be used during the parsing process.
+In addition, we'll pass a `countryStrings` object into our `ElementHandler`, so that it can be used during the parsing process.
 Finally, we'll grab the `CF-IPCountry` header from an incoming request, in `handleRequest`, tying the example together.
 Our final code for the project, with an included sample translation for Germany (using Google Translate) looks like this:

 ```js
 addEventListener('fetch', event => {